-COLORADO, USA — One of the statewide issues on the 2024 Colorado ballot was Amendment J, a ballot measure about removing a same-sex marriage ban from the state constitution.
+COLORADO, USA — Colorado voters approved Amendment J, a ballot measure about removing a same-sex marriage ban from the state constitution, the AP projects.

 Under Colorado law, only a simple majority of voters is needed to repeal a provision of the state constitution.